risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 ### Materialized View 2: Airport pickups from JFK Airport, 1 hour before the latest pickup

-We can build off from the previous MV to create a more specific one.
+We can adapt the previous MV to create a more specific one.
 We no longer need the `GROUP BY`, since we are only interested in 1 taxi zone, JFK Airport.

 ```sql